2.4.1 Darwin Core Terms & Guidelines

 2.4.1.3.4 Location

 In OBIS, the spatial reference system to be documented in geodeticDatum is EPSG:4326.
 Coordinates in degrees/minutes/seconds can be converted to decimal degrees using our coordinates tool.
-We also provide a tool to check coordinates or to determine coordinates for a location (point, transect or polygon) on a map.
+We also provide a Map Tool to check coordinates or to determine coordinates for a location (point, line transect or polygon) on a map.
 This tool also allows geocoding location names using marineregions.org.

 The name of the place or location can be provided in locality, and if possible linked by a locationID using a persistent ID from a gazetter, such as the MRGID from MarineRegions.
 If the species occurrence only contains the name of the locality, but not the exact coordinates, we recommend using a geocoding service to obtain the coordinates.
 Marine Regions has a search interface for geographic names, and provides coordinates and often precision in meters, which can go into coordinateUncertaintyInMeters.
 Another option is to use the Getty Thesaurus of Geographic Names or Google Maps: after looking up a location, the decimal coordinates can be found in the page URL.
 Additional information about the locality can also be stored in DwC terms such as waterBody, islandGroup, island and country. locationAccordingTo should provide the name of the gazetteer that is used to obtain the coordinates for the locality.
 When country is provided, countryCode should also be populated and must adhere to ISO 3166-1-alpha-2 (i.e. 2 letter country codes defined by ISO 3166-1).
 For locations in international waters, we recommend the code XZ.